SeongchunYang/KF/README.md

 Also note that the base <code>UKF.py</code> script was heavily adapted from GitHub profile rlabbe, for whose work can be found at [here](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python "here").

-All filters are defined as classes that can be used together utilizing additions as 'mixins'.
-Functionally, it is close to multi-inheritance and the only difference in usage, in this particular script, is to use metaclass as follows.
+All filters are defined as classes that can be used together utilizing additions as *mixins*.
+Functionally, it is quite similar to multi-inheritance.
+It is however different in that mixins are not meant to be initialized independently as a standalone class.

 ```python
 	from KF.UKF import UnscentedKalmanFilter # only function that can be used as a standalone filter.